BBB Scam Alert: With used cars in high demand, look out for too-good-to-be-true prices

 You are shopping for a used vehicle on Craigslist, Facebook Marketplace, eBay, or another online platform.
 You find the make and model you want at an excellent price.
 Amazing!

-However, when you contact the seller, you find out that the vehicle is in another city.
+However, when you contact the seller, you find out that the vehicle is in another city and needs to be delivered.
 Fortunately, the seller knows a transport company that can deliver it to you.
 All you need to do is pay the transport company, which will hold the funds in escrow until the vehicle is delivered.
+You may also be asked to pay for various transport fees.
 Many scammers will add a sad story meant to tug on your heartstrings.
 For example, they may claim the car belonged to a relative who has passed away.

-Once you’ve paid the third-party company, usually by a wire transfer or prepaid debit card, your vehicle won’t be delivered.
+Once you’ve paid the third-party company, usually by a wire transfer, digital wallet, or prepaid debit card, your vehicle won’t be delivered.
 The sale was a scam, and the con artist was in cahoots with the third-party transport company.
 Unfortunately, your money is gone for good.

 How to avoid car sales scams

-• Watch out for prices that are too good to be true.
+- Watch out for prices that are too good to be true.
 It’s probably a scam.
-Scammers know that used cars are in high demand, and they will tempt shoppers with great deals.
+Scammers know that used cars are in demand, and they will tempt shoppers with great deals.

-• See the car before you buy it.
+- See the car before you buy it.
 Always make an in-person inspection and take a test drive before you purchase a vehicle.
+Never pay for a car that you haven't yet seen.

-• Don’t wire funds for a car.
-Scammers often ask for wired funds because they are hard to track, and there’s no way to get your money back.
+- Consider how you're being asked to pay for the car.
+Scammers often ask for wired funds, prepaid gift cards, or digital wallet transfers for payment because they are hard to track, and there’s no way to get your money back.
+Some consumers have reported being asked to pay with cryptocurrency, too.
 It’s best to make large purchases by check or credit card.

 For more information